Database administrators use specialist software to organise and maintain a secure database

 As a database administrator, you'll need to:

 - establish the needs of users and monitor user access and security

-- monitor performance and manage parameters in order to provide fast responses to front-end users
+- monitor performance and manage parameters to provide fast responses to front-end users

 - map out the conceptual design for a planned database